jzipkin1812/Gravity_Switch/README.md

 # New Features and Changelog
 ## Version 1.4 (7/8/2024):
 * Finished D-10.
 World D now complete.
-* Started world E with E-1.
+* Started world E with E-1 through E-3
 * Added a new mechanic: Beat Blocks.
+* Added a new mechanic: Quicksand
 * Improved many level designs including the existing challenge levels.
 ## Version 1.3 (7/3/2024):
 * Added a new mechanic: Reverse players.